astorDev/nist/errors/101/index.md

 });
 ```

 This implementation covers all our needs!
 And we can call it a day.
 But there's still one question left: What if I don't want to implement this from scratch?
 Gladly, there is a nuget package that already contains the main parts of our implementation.
-Let's head to the last to the section to learn how to use it!
+Let's head to the last section to learn how to use it!

 ## Bonus Section: Using Nist Nuget Package